Anti Photo Radar Club

 The Club is a black flap of ABS plastic bolted to the end of the license plate.
 It creates a vertical shield claimed to partially cover the plate when viewed from the side.

 It's unfortunate that black material is used for the Club; something translucent would be far less obvious.
-Driving around with the Club is like dangling a sign: Attention, officers: Ask me about my photo-radar countermeasure!
+Driving around with the Club is like dangling a sign: Attention police officers: Ask me about the photo-radar countermeasure on my license plate!

 Photo radar rating: 1 of a possible 10